linear-b/gitstream/docs/automations/standard/link-issue-tracker/README.md

     Automation Actions:

-    * Post a comment that Providing Link to the Issue Tracker.
+    * Post a comment that provides a link to the associated project tracking resource.

 </div>
 <div class="automationExample" markdown="1">